cyberbotics/webots-doc/reference/speaker.md

 Example:

 ```
 Hello!
 Using the text-to-speech of the Speaker device, I can speak 6 different languages: English with US or UK accent, German, Spanish, French and Italian.
-Using tags I can modulate my speech, like for example change <prosody pitch="140">the pitch of my voice</pitch>, <pitch level="80">and speak with a very low pitch</pitch>. <speed level="50">And I can change the speed</speed><speed level="150">at which I speak</speed>.
-I can also <volume level="20">adjust the volume of my voice</volume>. "
-Last but not least, I can imitate animals: <audio src="sounds/cow.wav">Meuh</play>
+Using tags I can modulate my speech, like for example change <prosody pitch="+16.8st">the pitch of my voice</prosody>, <prosody pitch="-15st">and speak with a very low pitch</prosody>. <prosody rate="0.5">And I can change the speed</prosody><prosody rate="1.5">at which I speak</prosody>.
+I can also <prosody volume="20">adjust the volume of my voice</prosody>.
+Last but not least, I can imitate animals: <audio src="sounds/cow.wav">Meuh</audio>
 ```